Geometric analysis of the Yang-Mills-Higgs-Dirac model: Geometry of the Model

-\end{lemma} The proof is standard and omitted.
-This tells us that, for~$r\in (0,1)$, the Dirac term stays rescaling invariant if an additional scaling is taken into account, and the~$L^2$ norm of the spinor field behaves abnormally (for this reason in our analysis we usually turn the mass term off, namely setting~$\kappa=0$).
-We also see that the dimension two is already critical for the action, due to the presence of the Dirichlet type Higgs potential and the nonlinearity of the fibers.
-This is in great contrast to the Yang--Mills--Higgs theory where the associated bundles are vector bundles.
-In the remainder of the article we will investigate the regularity of weak solutions and their blow-up behaviour in the lowest critical dimension, that is, dimension two.
+\end{lemma} This implies that, for~$r\in (0,1)$, the Dirac term stays rescaling invariant, as well as the~$L^{\frac{2m}{m-1}}$ norm of the spinors.
+We see that dimension two is critical for the Dirichlet energy part of the action in the general case of nonlinear fibers and the Yang--Mills energy part is conformally invariant in dimension four.
+In the remainder of the article we will investigate the regularity of weak solutions and their blow-up behavior in the lowest critical dimension, that is, dimension two.

 While we focus for simplicity on the Yang--Mills--Higgs--Dirac action, several extensions have been considered in the literature: \begin{itemize} \item Instead of~\(\DA\) one might consider a massive Dirac action given by